sahib/rmlint/docs/rmlint.1.rst

 :``--with-fiemap`` (**default**) / ``--without-fiemap``:

-    Enable or disable reading the file extents on rotational disk in order to optimize disk access patterns.
+    Enable or disable reading the file extents on rotational disks in order to optimize disk access patterns.
 If this feature is not available, it is disabled automatically.